publiccodenet/about/activities/codebase-stewardship/product-development.md

 A [product](../../glossary/product-definition.md) starts with an idea which reflects a need or provides a solution to specific problem.
 In the context of public code the indented product often supports the management and or execution of public policy.

-The process from and initial idea to a fully developed product is an evolutionary process supported by a variety of development methodologies and management frameworks (see further reading).
+The development from and initial idea to a fully featured product is an evolutionary process supported by a variety of development methodologies and management frameworks (see further reading).
-A product is constantly refined, altered and improved.
+Even seemingly fully featured software, as a product, is constantly refined, altered and improved.
+Like roads or other infrastructure which require continuous maintenance, it may be more useful to think of software as a process more than a product.
 This entire process is often referred to as the product life cycle.

 ## Product stewardship activities in the product life cycle

-In the context of codebase stewardship the goal of product stewardship is to support codebases and their communities.
+In the context of codebase stewardship, the goal of product stewardship is to support codebases and their communities.
 This helps them build and grow a viable and sustainable ecosystem around a codebase.
 Then a community can use shared resources and knowledge to support the product life cycle for the duration for its lifespan.

 As codebase stewards we work with different levels of codebases that implement products which differ in product maturity.
 Codebases which started out being developed and used in a single organization have different needs and dynamics than codebases used by a variety of organizations and or functional contexts.

-When a codebase is being replicated or used by more than one organization a community faces the following challenges in order to support the product life cycle.
+When a codebase is being developed collaboratively, replicated, or used by more than one organization a community faces numerous challenges in order to support the product life cycle.

 How does a community: